Virtualan/CloudSound/README.md

 ADC2 is used to read a potentiometer value to set the tempo/speed of the midi sequence.
 ADC3 is used to read a second potentiometer value to set an 'offset' value used primarily for the filter    settings of the Boss DR-Synth DS-330 and other program controls.
 The main sequence is 32 notes long.
 This can increased or reduced within the limitations of dynamic memory.
 With regards to sending the actual midi, PB0 is used via the software serial library to generate and send out the 31250 Midi Baud rate messages.
 PB1 is used to indicate with an LED the running status.
 These midi messages were developed specifically around the Boss DR-Synth 330 module.
 But I'm sure you could tweak them to suit whatever midi module you decide to connect it up to.

+you can hear/see it in action here... https://youtu.be/BzlO7wsJvEU